 Clients benefit most when they enroll in sessions on a routine basis.
 As always, it is entirely dependent on personal needs.

 The ideal schedule for most clients is 1 session per week for 10 weeks, with a lower limit of one session every 3-4 days and with an upper limit of one session every other week for 20 weeks.
 This is not arbitrary, consistency is critical.

 The Yoga Sparśa Ten Series is all about momentum.
 It is a progressive process, in which each session builds upon the last and prepares for the next, as we retrain your nervous system via a strategic step-by-step process of sensory rehabilitation.

 As a Ten Series client, it’s important that you offer your body the appropriate time and space and input necessary to invite neuromodulation within your nervous system toward a greater state of integrity.

 WHAT HAPPENS AFTER MY TEN SERIES?

 The Yoga Sparśa Ten Series is meant to teach you how trust your inner sense of resilience; so ideally, after ten sessions, you won’t feel the need for more appointments with me.
 However, in reality, there’s always more work to be done, as I’ve learned both personally and professionally.
-It depends on how far the proverbial ‘rabbit hole’ you’re inspired to go.
+It depends on how far down the proverbial ‘rabbit hole’ you’re inspired to go.

 Even so, once you’ve completed a Ten Series, I recommend that you give yourself some time for our work to settle and integrate before your next session.
 Our work together will have changed your body’s course of development by conditioning your nervous system to shift intentionally into a greater state of harmony whenever it has a chance.
-Therefore, the momentum you’ve gained will continue along your new course toward a new destiny, unless an accident intervenes or your stop listening to your body.
+Therefore, the momentum you’ve gained will continue along your new course toward a new destiny, unless an accident intervenes or you stop listening to your body.
 Therefore, subsequent sessions will only be necessary if you choose.